arthurmacedo01/variometer/README.md

-# Altitude Monitoring and Alert System using ESP32 and BMX280 Sensor
+# Altitude Monitoring and Alert System with BLE Support using ESP32 and BMX280 Sensor

 This project implements an altitude monitoring and alert system using an ESP32 microcontroller, a BMX280 sensor (for pressure and temperature measurements), and a buzzer for auditory alerts.
 The system utilizes a Kalman Filter to estimate altitude, velocity, and acceleration from sensor readings and provides real-time feedback through auditory cues.
+Additionally, it supports Bluetooth Low Energy (BLE) communication, allowing the system to transmit pressure and vertical speed data in LK8EX1 format, enabling integration with various flight instruments and mobile applications.

 ## Table of Contents